Remembering Wee Cho Yaw – banker, community leader, mentor

 Under the banking titan’s leadership for more than five decades, UOB saw its assets increase from $2.8 billion to more than $253 billion in 2013, when Mr Wee stepped down as chairman.
 The branch network of Singapore’s third-largest bank also expanded from 75 to more than 500 branches and offices globally over the same period.

-Mr Wee Ee Cheong, UOB chief executive and Mr Wee’s son, said that his father not only built a legacy as a renowned business and community leader, he was also the cornerstone of his family’s life.
+Mr Wee Ee Cheong, UOB chief executive and Mr Wee’s son, said his father not only built a legacy as a renowned business and community leader, but was also the cornerstone of his family’s life.

-“Like many of his generation, he was a man of few words and believed in tough love,” the CEO, who is one of Mr Wee’s five children, said at a memorial service held at the Woodlands Memorial funeral parlour and live-streamed on Feb 6 evening.
+“Like many of his generation, he was a man of few words and believed in tough love,” the CEO, one of Mr Wee’s five children, said at a memorial service held at the Woodlands Memorial funeral parlour and live-streamed on the evening of Feb 6.

 “Importantly, his actions spoke louder than words...
 Though busy with work, he would always find quality time to bond with us, instilling in us values and principles to guide us through life.”